ericthebell/ericthebell.github.io/_talks/2015-uxd-omg-wtf-bbq.md

 ---
 layout: talk
 title: Parsing UX Design
-headline: UXD OMG WTF BBQ
+headline: A talk on UX design terminoligy, skillsets, and process
 summary: Breaking down UX titles and design process, a presentation and Q&A session at <a href="https://href.li/?http://www.createtogether.am/">#createTogether conference</a> in Yerevan, Armenia.
-context: "#createtogether conference in Yerevan, Armenia"
+context: <a href="http://www.createtogether.am/">#createtogether conference</a> in Yerevan, Armenia
 date: 2015-10-01
 dateshow: 2015 Oct
 thumbnail: /assets/images/talk-uxd-wtf-title.png